mathiasertl/django-ca/docs/source/quickstart/as_app.rst

 <https://github.com/mathiasertl/django-ca/blob/main/ca/ca/settings.py>`_ used in project-based setups.

-If you do not use Celery, you need to run :command:`manage.py regenerate_ocsp_keys` and :command:`manage.py cache_crls` regularly, usually once per hour.
+If you do not use Celery, you need to run :command:`manage.py regenerate_ocsp_keys` and :command:`manage.py cache_crls` periodically, usually once per hour.

 ******
 Update